Rhossili, St Mary's Church

 Attraction Type: Historic Church

-Location: at SW end of Gower Peninsula on B4247
+Location: At the SW end of Gower Peninsula on the B4247

 OS: SS416 880

 Photo Credit: Richard Law, licensed for reuse under the Creative Commons Licence

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.